Lissant Bolton

-Lissant Mary Bolton (born 1954) is an Australian anthropologist and the Keeper of the Department of Africa, Oceania and the Americas at the British Museum.
+Lissant Mary Bolton (born 1954) is an Australian anthropologist and Visiting Senior Fellow in the London School of Economics Anthropology Department.
+She was Keeper of the Department of Africa, Oceania and the Americas at the British Museum until 2025.
 She is particularly known for her work on Vanuatu, textiles, and museums and indigenous communities.

 Career

 Bolton began her museum career in the Anthropology division of the Australian Museum firstly for the pilot survey of the Australian Pacific collections in 1979.
-From 1985 where she was the collection manager, and then senior collection manager, for the Pacific collection.
-During this time Bolton took leave to complete her PhD in social anthropology from the University of Manchester which she completed in 1994.
+From 1985 she was the collection manager, and then senior collection manager, for the Australian Museum's Pacific collection.
+During this time Bolton took leave to undertake her PhD in social anthropology at the University of Manchester which she completed in 1994.
 Bolton left the Australian Museum in 1996 to work as an Australian Research Council Post-doctoral Fellow at the Centre for Cross Cultural Research at the Australian National University.
 From 1999 Bolton was a curator in the Department of Ethnography (later Department of Africa, Oceania and the Americas) at the British Museum and from January 2012 became Keeper (head of department) of Africa, Oceania and the Americas.

+In 2026 Bolton left the British Museum, becoming Visiting Senior Fellow in the Department of Anthropology, London School of Economics and Political Science.

 Bolton works in Vanuatu annually with the Vanuatu Cultural Centre (Vanuatu Kaljoral Senta) developing programmes to document and preserve women's knowledge and practice.
-Bolton chairs the Women's Culture Project, developing ni-Vanuatu women fieldworkers who document and preserve traditional knowledge and culture.
+She chairs the Women's Culture Project workshops, supporting ni-Vanuatu women fieldworkers who document and preserve traditional knowledge and culture.

-Bolton has worked on a series of major research projects focusing on Pacific anthropology.
-Most recently she has worked on Melanesian art: objects, narratives and indigenous owners (2005-2010) with Nicholas Thomas (University of Cambridge) and Engaging Objects: Indigenous Communities, museum collections and the representation of indigenous histories (2011-2014) with the Australian National University and the National Museum of Australia.
+Bolton has worked on a series of major research projects focusing on western Pacific and Australian anthropology.
+She has worked on Melanesian art: objects, narratives and indigenous owners (2005-2010) with Nicholas Thomas (University of Cambridge); and two Australian Research Council funded projects with the Australian National University and the National Museum of Australia.
+These were Engaging Objects: Indigenous Communities, museum collections and the representation of indigenous histories (2011-2014), and The Relational Museum and its Objects (2016-2020).
+A further ARC-funded project followed: Mobilising Aboriginal Objects: Indigenous history in International Museums.a collaboration between the Australian National University, the La Perouse Aboriginal community through the Gujaga Foundation and La Perouse Local Aboriginal Land Council, the British Museum, the Museum of Archaeology and Anthropology at Cambridge University, and the NSW State Library, led by Professor Maria Nugent.

-Among Bolton's curatorial work for the British Museum she was the lead curator in 2003 for the permanent gallery Living and Dying (The Wellcome Trust Gallery), and curated a number of temporary exhibitions including Power and Taboo: Sacred Objects from the Pacific (2006), Dazzling the Enemy: shields from the Pacific (2009), and Baskets and Belonging: Indigenous Australian Histories (2011).
+Among Bolton's curatorial work for the British Museum she was the lead curator in 2003 for the permanent gallery Living and Dying (The Wellcome Trust Gallery), and curated a number of temporary exhibitions including Power and Taboo: Sacred Objects from the Pacific (2006), Dazzling the Enemy: shields from the Pacific (2009), Baskets and Belonging: Indigenous Australian Histories (2011) and Reimagining Captain Cook: Pacific Perspectives (2019).

+From 2018-25 Bolton was the founding Director of the Endangered Material Knowledge Programme at the British Museum.